bio-agents/Agent-Information-Profiles/README.md

-versions                        | Older stable versions of the schema + docs profiles                        | Agent Information Profiles created thus far agentAttributesSchema.json       | JSON schema for the agent attributes JSON file agent_attributes.json	        | Lits of attributes defined in bioagentsSchema in JSON format agent_attributes_WITH_REGEX.json | Version of agent_attributes.json with regex patterns (ignore for now) assets                          | Folder for images and other assets README.md		        | This file
+versions                        | Older stable versions of the schema + docs profiles                        | Agent Information Profiles created thus far agentAttributesSchema.json       | JSON schema for the agent attributes JSON file agent_attributes.json	        | Lits of attributes defined in bioagents schema in JSON format agent_attributes_WITH_REGEX.json | Version of agent_attributes.json with regex patterns (ignore for now) assets                          | Folder for images and other assets README.md		        | This file